-- Site Operator - Summary of proposed development from application - Relevant planning permission no's - Permitted waste processes - Whether the site is active - Whether permission is temporary or permanent and if temporary the end date of the permission. - Environment Agency Permit and/or Waste Management License no. - Amount of waste processed according to the Environment Agency Waste Data Interrogator 2015. - Amount of waste processed according to the returns of the Norfolk Waste Survey for the four years since the adoption of the Norfolk Minerals and Waste Core Strategy (2012-2015).
+- Site Operator - Summary of proposed development from application - Relevant planning permission numbers - Permitted waste processes - Whether the site is active - Whether permission is temporary or permanent and if temporary the end date of the permission. - Environment Agency Permit and/or Waste Management License no. - Amount of waste processed according to the Environment Agency WDI 2015. - Amount of waste processed according to the returns of the Norfolk Waste Survey for the five years since the adoption of the Norfolk Minerals and Waste Core Strategy (2012-2017).